5 hedonistic things to do in Chiang Mai.

 2. Flowers, flowers, flowers

 The markets of Chiang Mai have some of the most beautiful flowers and at ridiculously cheap prices.
 It was birthday when we were there and we bought bunches of the beautiful yellow chrysanthemums.
-I could have bought any flower imaginable but I love these flowers particularly.
+I could have bought any flower imaginable but I love buy cialis legally these flowers particularly.
 They also have a Flower Festival each year in February.

 Chiang Mai is home to the lychee festival and the crowning of Miss Lychee Festival queen.
 This happens in May and there are competitions to eat as many lychees as possible, which we won, and many other activities involving lychees.
 I love lychees and these are the best by miles that I have ever had.
 They are actually a super fruit and have great benefits for you.
+What to eat in Chaing Mai is never going to be an issue, as the food is amazing.

 The Night Bazaar at Chiang Mai is just total fun.
 The Kad Luang Markets are the main local markets and where you buy flowers and some of the best street food in Chiang Mai.
 The Sunday Walking Street Market at Ratchadamnoen Rd is what everyone does.
 You wander around on a lazy Sunday afternoon and enjoy the arts and crafts on display and just maybe buy some jewellery.